ionic-team/stencil-site/docs/guides/publishing.md

 ## Publishing to NPM

-The first step and highly recommended step is to [publish the component library to NPM](https://docs.npmjs.com/getting-started/publishing-npm-packages).
-[NPM](https://www.npmjs.com/) is an online software registry for sharing libraries, tools, utilities, packages, etc. Once the library is published to NPM, other projects are able to add your component library as a dependency and use the components within their own projects.
+[NPM](https://www.npmjs.com/) is an online software registry for sharing libraries, tools, utilities, packages, etc. To make your Stencil project widely available to be consumed, it's recommended to [publish the component library to NPM](https://docs.npmjs.com/getting-started/publishing-npm-packages).
+Once the library is published to NPM, other projects are able to add your component library as a dependency and use the components within their own projects.